 Sour cream for serving is optional, or it can be replaced with coconut cream or a compliant yogurt, but it works really well with all the other flavors.
 When I first posted this recipe on my Instagram (the basic, not the same toppings) someone commented that they made it with flax eggs and it worked.
 So if you can’t have eggs, you may still want to give it a try.

 For sour cream, I buy Wallaby Organic Cultured Sour Cream from Whole Foods, European Style.
 I use Otto’s Cassava flour, Bob’s Red Mill coconut flour and almond flour.
 For milk, I love to use the Unsweetened Original Hemp Milk from Pacific.
-I use many brands of ghee, but THIS so far is my favorite.
+I use many brands of ghee, but this ghee here so far is my favorite.
 I got the Pumpkin Pie Spice from Whole Foods but in case you don’t find it in stores this is what you can get.
 My skillet is a 9-inch enameled cast iron pan from Le Creuset.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.